mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

 unsafe and only offer the Authorization code flow, so that’s what Auth.js is doing.

-## Gotcha 5: you should “create” a separate “app” with each OAuth provider for every deployment environment
+## Gotcha 5: You Should “Create” a Separate “App” with each OAuth Provider for Every Deployment Environment

 In order to let your app authenticate with an OAuth provider, you must access the provider’s admin panel and “create an app” in it.
 This will provide you with